 4.1.2 to be in breach of any regulation made under section 29 of the Act or any other enactment relating to applicable safety standards; or.

-4.1.3 to incur costs equal to or in excess of 20 per cent of the original investment cost incurred by the offshore transmission owner n respect of the Offshore Transmission System, such amount to be cumulative over the lifetime of the transmission system.
+4.1.3 to incur costs equal to or in excess of 20 per cent of the original investment cost incurred by the offshore transmission owner in respect of the Offshore Transmission System, such amount to be cumulative over the lifetime of the transmission system.

 4.2 A Transmission Owner shall give such notice as soon as reasonably practicable but, in any event, on or before the later of: